Digital Economy and the Environment

 In this talk, Prof. Shaolei Ren, Associate Professor of Electrical and Computer Engineering at the University of California, Riverside, will introduce a methodology to model pollutant emissions across the AI lifecycle and quantify their public health impacts.
 Findings indicate that the total public health cost of U.S. AI data centers in 2028 is projected to surpass $20 billion, rivaling that of California’s on-road emissions.
 He will present Health-Informed AI, a framework that explicitly incorporates the public health impact as a critical metric in the design and deployment of AI to promote cleaner air and healthier communities.

-March 27: When Consumption Goes Digital with Tamar Makov
+When Consumption Goes Digital

 Digitalization is transforming the way we consume, creating new opportunities for “green” shifts, including green nudges, buying 2nd hand, or participating in the sharing economy.
 At the same time, concerns are mounting that greater convenience, cost savings, and near-instant availability may actually fuel overall consumption exacerbating environmental burdens.
 In this talk, Prof. Tamar Makov will present an overview of current research on the environmental implications of digitally mediated consumption.
 Drawing on recent work on the sharing economy and eCommerce returns, Prof. Makov will emphasize the importance of data-driven evidence and the critical need to study the environmental impacts of the massive digital consumption shift at the system rather than single unit level.